Vitamin K2: Mechanism of action

 The mechanism of action of vitamin K2 is similar to vitamin K1.
 K vitamins were first recognized as a factor required for coagulation, but the functions performed by this vitamin group were revealed to be much more complex.
-K vitamins play an essential role as cofactor for the enzyme γ-glutamyl carboxylase, which is involved in vitamin K-dependent carboxylation of the gla domain in "Gla proteins" (i.e., in conversion of peptide-bound glutamic acid (Glu) to γ-carboxy glutamic acid (Gla) in these proteins).
+K vitamins play an essential role as cofactor for the enzyme γ-glutamyl carboxylase, which is involved in vitamin K-dependent carboxylation of the gla domain in "gla proteins" (i.e., in conversion of peptide-bound glutamic acid (glu) to γ-carboxy glutamic acid (Gla) in these proteins).

 Carboxylation of these vitamin K-dependent Gla-proteins, besides being essential for the function of the protein, is also an important vitamin recovery mechanism since it serves as a recycling pathway to recover vitamin K from its epoxide metabolite (KO) for reuse in carboxylation.

-Several human Gla-containing proteins synthesized in several different types of tissues have been discovered:
+Several human Gla-containing proteins synthesized in several different types of tissue have been discovered: